Experimental measurement and a physical interpretation of quantum shadow enumerators: Introduction

 \section{Introduction}

 The ultimate goal in quantum technology is to see high-fidelity quantum devices both actualized and justified.
 This will require us to solve two major challenges that---each individually---have received a great deal of attention.
 The first challenge (actualization) poses the question \emph{``how can we protect fragile quantum information against noise?''} and indeed, the theory of \emph{quantum error correction} (QEC) allows for the detection and correction of errors that arise over the course of a quantum computation~\cite{lidar_quantum_error_2013, terhal_quantum_error_2015, campbell_roads_towards_2017}.
-Such ability is remarkable in light of the unavoidable backaction that parity check measurements inflict while hunting down errors.
-It is widely accepted that QEC will be essential to the realization of full-scale quantum computers, and so substantial efforts are being made to overcome the noise bottleneck.
-These efforts have lead to remarkable recent progress on hardware development~\cite{bermudez_assessing_the_2017, egan_fault_tolerant_2021, ryan_anderson_realization_of_2021, krinner_realizing_repeated_2022, google_suppressing_quantum_2023, gupta_encoding_a_2024, bluvstein_logical_quantum_2024, acharya_quantum_error_2024}.
+It is widely accepted that QEC will be essential to the realization of full-scale quantum computers~\cite{eisert_mind_the_2025}, and so substantial efforts are being made {\add that} have led to {\add impressive} progress in hardware development~\cite{bermudez_assessing_the_2017, egan_fault_tolerant_2021, ryan_anderson_realization_of_2021, krinner_realizing_repeated_2022, google_suppressing_quantum_2023, gupta_encoding_a_2024, bluvstein_logical_quantum_2024, acharya_quantum_error_2025, chiu_continuous_operation_2025}.
 Of equal fundamental importance to the development of use cases for quantum computers and, thus, to the second challenge (justification) is the question \emph{``how can we efficiently extract properties of a carefully constructed quantum state?''}.
-On the one hand, knowing what is efficiently measurable informs {characterization and benchmarking} techniques~\cite{emerson_scalable_noise_2005, eisert_quantum_certification_2020, kliesch_theory_of_2021, helsen_general_framework_2022}, such as measuring the ability to generate large-scale entanglement~\cite{flammia_direct_fidelity_2011, mooney_generation_and_2021,moses_a_race_2023, kam_characterization_of_2024}, a prerequisite for quantum advantage~\cite{hangleiter_computational_advantage_2023}.
+On the one hand, {\add understanding} what {\add can be learned from experimental data} informs {characterization and benchmarking} techniques~\cite{emerson_scalable_noise_2005, eisert_quantum_certification_2020, kliesch_theory_of_2021, helsen_general_framework_2022}, such as {\add verifying} the ability to generate large-scale entanglement~\cite{flammia_direct_fidelity_2011, mooney_generation_and_2021,moses_a_race_2023, kam_characterization_of_2024, javadiabhari_big_cats_2025}.
 On the other hand, and more provocatively, answers to this second question should also foster our understanding of genuine quantum phenomena, which could unlock entirely new applications.
-As quantum devices are moving closer and closer towards fault tolerance, the above questions are becoming increasingly pertinent.
-At the same time, these questions are seldom considered in tandem, leaving exciting opportunity to do so.
+As quantum devices are moving closer and closer towards fault tolerance, the above questions become increasingly pertinent.
+At the same time, {\add they} are seldom considered in tandem, leaving exciting opportunity to do so.